QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/index.md

 <copy the content>
 ```

-Read your Git Server documentation to find where you can add an SSH key.
+Read your Git Server documentation to find out where you can add an SSH key.
 It's commonly in <kbd>Settings > SSH Keys</kbd>.

 Once added, you'll have to use a new URL to clone repositories.
 You may edit an existing repository [remote URL](#git-remotes) to use the SSH URL.